IYAkademy/YOLO-CFAR/README.md

 ### Abstract
 Constant False Alarm Rate (CFAR) detection is a common target detection algorithm in radar systems.
 However, non-homogeneous scanerios, such as multi-target scanerios and clutter scanerios, can dramatically affect the CFAR target detection performance because of the erroneous noise level estimation.
-In order to imporve the CFAR detection performance in non-homogeneous scanerios, we propose a novel CFAR detection method, based on a deep learning model: You Only Look Once (YOLO), called YOLO-CFAR.
+To imporve the CFAR detection performance in non-homogeneous scanerios, we propose a novel CFAR detection method, based on a deep learning model: You Only Look Once (YOLO), called YOLO-CFAR.
 The proposed CFAR scheme does not require to estimate the noise level and use deep learning model for object detection to detect targets in RD map.
 The possibility of error propagation caused by inaccurate noise level estimation decreased, thus getting better CFAR target detection performance.

 In this paper, we not only introduce YOLO in CFAR target detection, but also use Dynamic Range Compression (DRC) to pre-precoess the input data and add
 Deep Neural Network (DNN) to further improve the performance of YOLO-CFAR.
 Simulation results demonstrate that YOLO-CFAR outperforms other conventional